 The principles affirmed in this selection policy are applicable to the selection of materials for children.
 The library cooperates with the school libraries so that the services and collections of the two agencies complement each other.
 The major function of the school library is to furnish curriculum related materials.
 The public library seeks to provide a more comprehensive collection.

-Responsibility for what children read rests with their parents or legal guardians.
-Selection of materials for the adult collection is not restricted by the possibility that children may obtain materials that their parents consider inappropriate.
+Responsibility for what children read rests with parents and guardians.
+Selection of materials for the adult collection is not restricted by the possibility that children may obtain materials their parents consider inappropriate.

 Scope of the Collection

 The emphasis in selection will be on meeting the needs of the "educated lay person" rather than on acquiring technical works intended for the specialist.
-Textbooks will not generally be purchased, although exceptions may be made for a high demand topic or if the book offers an excellent overview of the field.
+Textbooks will not generally be purchased, although exceptions may be made if the book offers an excellent overview of the field.

-As a member of the Massachusetts Library System, the library has access to the collections and resources of the Boston Public Library and other neighboring libraries and will not needlessly duplicate services and materials.
-When requests are received for material outside the scope of Waltham's collection, every effort will be made to borrow the material or to refer the patrons to the appropriate neighboring library's reference collection.
+As a member of the Minuteman Library Network and the Metrowest Regional Library System, the library has access to the collections and resources of the 42 Minuteman member libraries, as well as the Boston Public Library.
+We do not needlessly duplicate services and materials.
+When requests are received for material outside the scope of Waltham's collection, every effort will be made to borrow the material or to refer the patrons to the appropriate neighboring library's collection.

 Maintaining the Collection